A narrowed esophagus can be caused by gastroesophageal reflux disease (GERD).

 Symptoms of a Narrowed Esophagus

-Bad or bitter taste in the mouth, especially in the morning or middle of the night.
+Another sign of esophageal narrowing is a bad or bitter taste in the mouth, particularly noticeable in the morning or during the night.

 Pain or trouble swallowing.
 Keep in mind that many unrelated conditions can cause issues related to swallowing.